 Here are some reviews of the exceptional Tantalus wines:

 Tantalus Old Vines Riesling 2011 (150 cases).
 This wine is a little drier and a great deal more intense than the “regular” Riesling because the fruit comes from a two-acre block of Riesling planted in 1978.
 The wine has developed the classic aromas and flavours sometimes called petrol.
 Citrus and green apple flavours mingle with minerality on a rich palate.
 The wine competes with Sperling Vineyards for the title of the best Old Vines Riesling in the Okanagan.
 Source John Schreiner.

 Tantalus Pinot Noir 2012.
 A lovely lifted perfume defines this vintage.
 Aromas of violets and raspberry compote give way to a touch of earth and a hint of spice.
 The palate shows both power and delicacy with flavours of brambleberry, chokecherry and plum.
 Firm, yet forgiving tannins sculpt the mouth feel and offer a lingering finish.

-I am really looking forward to sampling the 2015 vintage.
-If you are visiting Kelowna, a stop at Tantalus Winery this spring or summer is a must.
+If you are visiting Kelowna, a stop at the Tantalus Winery is a must.